gher-uliege/DIVA/README.md

 ## How does it work?

-Diva is a software developed for gridding in situ data.
+Diva is a software tool developed for gridding in situ data.
 It uses a finite-element method to solve a variational principle which takes into account:
  1. the distance between analysis and data (observation constraint),
  2. the regularity of the analysis (smoothness constraint),